 Compliance with the Data Certification statement shall be typed on the actual manufacturer company letterhead and must be signed by a company officer, authorized to legally bind the company.
-This certification confirms to the Government, that the company has obtained the data by legal means and has the legal rights to use the data submitted in the source approval request technical data package for the manufacturing purposes of the item (NSN).
-This certification will also apply to the use of any data or hardware, to which the Government may not have the right here to fore to use for manufacturing.
+This certification confirms to the Government that the company has obtained the data by legal means and has the legal rights to use the data submitted in the source approval request technical data package for the manufacturing purposes of the item (NSN).
+This certification will also apply to the use of any data or hardware, to which the Government may not have the right heretofore to use for manufacturing.
 Required Data Certification text on next page, in full.
+Please ensure that your company letterhead, data certification text, and signature by company officer, are all on one page of the submitted file.